Scholarships

 • The scholarship is a maximum of $10,000 per year for a total of 4 years for resident students and $12,000 for non-residents, dependent on Satisfactory Academic Progress.
 The scholarship will be applied in equal sums on a semester basis.

-• This scholarship can be combined with the Early Enrollment Scholarship and the Puerto Rico, Missouri, and Caribbean Resident Scholarship, as long as the applicant complies with the requirements.
+• This scholarship can be combined with the Early Enrollment Scholarship or the Puerto Rico, Missouri, and Caribbean Resident Scholarship, as long as the applicant complies with the requirements.

 Need-Based Scholarship